-The Annual Meeting of Stockholders of Mammoth Energy Services, Inc. will be held on June 7, 2023 at 9:00 a.m., local time, at 14201 Caliber Drive Suite 300, Oklahoma City, OK 73134, for the following purposes:
+The Annual Meeting of Stockholders of Mammoth Energy Services, Inc. will be held on June 11, 2025 at 10:00 a.m., local time, at 14201 Caliber Drive Suite 300, Oklahoma City, OK 73134, for the following purposes:

-- 1. To elect six directors to serve until the Company's 2024 Annual Meeting of Stockholders; - 2.
+- 1. To elect four directors to serve until the Company's 2026 Annual Meeting of Stockholders; - 2.
 To hold an advisory vote on the Company's executive compensation; - 3.
-To ratify the appointment of Grant Thornton LLP as the Company's independent auditors for the fiscal year ending December 31, 2023; and - 4.
+To hold an advisory vote on the frequency of holding an advisory vote on the Company's executive compensation; - 4.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025; and - 5.
 To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.